infuerno/infuerno.github.io/_posts/2018-01-17-pluralsight-building-applications-with-asp-dot-net-mvc-4.md

 ### Autocomplete

-* New action on the controller e.g. `public ActionResult Autocomplete(string term)` (documentation for jQuery uses the name `term` for the parameter) which queries the database, get any restaurants starting with `term` and projects each one into a new object with property called `label` containing the name of the restaurant.
+* New action on the controller e.g. `public ActionResult Autocomplete(string term)` (documentation for jQuery uses the name `term` for the parameter) which queries the database, get any restaurants starting with `term` and projects each one into a new anonymous llobject with property called `label` containing the name of the restaurant.
 * Then `return Json(model, JsonRequestBehaviour.AllowGet);` to return results in JSON
 * Wire this up on the element needing autocomplete, e.g. the searchTerm `<input />` tag using a data-* attribute e.g. `data-otf-autocomplete="@Url.Action("Autocomplete")"`
 * Then write the JavaScript to implement this: